How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 How To Bill Therapy Code 90837 for Sessions Over One Hour

-It can feel like a little bit more work to figure out multiple codes, but don’t let that stop you from billing the full amount for your sessions.
+It can feel like a little bit more work to figure out multiple codes.
+But, don’t let that stop you from billing the full amount for your sessions.
 You worked hard and deserve compensation for your time.

 The add-on CPT codes for extended psychotherapy sessions start at a minimum time of 30 minutes.
-This means that if your psychotherapy sessions go beyond 60 minutes, but that extra time is less than 30 minutes, you can’t use code 99354 yet.
+This means that if your psychotherapy sessions go beyond 60 minutes, but that extra time is less than 30 minutes, you can’t use code 99354yet.

 Let’s say you had a 120-minute therapy session.
 The right way to bill this is to submit a claim for 90837 for the first hour then include the add-on CPT code, 99354 for the remaining time.
 However, if you only met with your client for 80 minutes, then you can only use 90837 to bill for the session.